Keiichiro Fukabori

 Keiichiro Fukabori (深堀圭一郎, Fukabori Kei'ichirō) is a Japanese professional golfer who currently plays on the Japan Golf Tour.
 He has eight wins on the Tour, and had his best year during the 2000 season.

+Career

 Fukabori was born in Tokyo.
 He turned professional in 1995.

 Fukabori's best finish in a major was a tie for 30th at the 2004 Open Championship.
 He also finished tied for 57th in the 2005 U.S. Open.